FezzedOne/epsilon-rp/Server rules.md

 -   **Keep ERP to private Discord DMs.
 Public ERP on the server *á la Stallion* will be met with a swift ban, and private ERP on the server will lead to staff action.**
 -   **Keep OOC chat to a minimum on roleplay hubs and IC channels.**
 -   **Avoid IC references to OOC pop culture and memes unless it makes sense for your character to make such references.** After all, it's ICly the year 3219.
--   **This is a serious roleplay community.
+-   **This is a serious roleplay group.
 Avoid shitpost/joke characters and gamey fourth-wall-breaking RP.
 Excessive or obnoxious fourth-wall breaking or overuse of shitpost/joke characters may lead to restrictions from roleplay.**
 -   **Refrain from BSRP.** Repeated violations of this rule *will* lead to a ban.
 -   **Cross-server roleplay is encouraged!** Bring in all the existing characters you want.
 -   **Server lore takes precedence over vanilla lore on Starbound Zeta.**